916267142/accessrefinery/README.md

 <!-- This repository includes the implementation of **AccessRefinery**, along with datasets, reproduction scripts, and archived results. -->

-Since AWS Access Analyzer is not open-source and provides only a CLI, we also reimplemented Access Analyzer for evaluation.
+Since AWS Access Analyzer is not open source and provides only a CLI, we also reimplemented Access Analyzer for evaluation.
 We distinguish the two versions as follows:

 - **Reimplemented Access Analyzer** - our reimplementation of Access Analyzer.
 - **CLI-based Access Analyzer** – the AWS commercial Access Analyzer, invoked through its remote CLI API.